ds4se/chapters/whitehead/whitehead-from-data-to-theory.md

 (Missing Incorrect..., Non-Compliance..., Security/Vulnerability, Unexpected Termination).

-What all of these examples show are clear examples of different bug classification schemes, a condition variously termed schema mismatch, or ontology mismatch [cite Visser paper].
+What all of these examples show are clear examples of different bug classification schemes, a condition variously termed schema mismatch, or ontology mismatch (Visser et al., 1997).
 The implication of this is profound.
 Each of these projects has different models and assumptions about what software is, how to model its behavior, and which behaviors are worthy of interest.
 That is, there is instability in the definitions of most fundamental abstractions at play here,